cherryscherry/CSC_CTF/CSC CTF/Read Me.md

 I could see the flag in plain view already and just increased contrast in my default image editing app to make it more visible.
 Flag - CTF{Well that data was well hidden.}

+### Hidden
+Opened the Hex editor and found the flag right at the bottom.

 ## Cipher Challenge
 ### Layers
 I first did a base64 decoding